ZacharyPuls/yugi-no/README.md

 # yugi-no
-Simple Yugioh card simulator used to learn more about pygame and rule-engine
+Simple Yugioh card simulator I made to learn more about pygame and rule-engine